sandwichdoge/VibesAndFolders/README.md

 - If the preview looks correct, click Execute to apply the changes.

 **Downloads (Mac, Windows, Linux):** https://github.com/sandwichdoge/vibesandfolders/releases/

+### Deep Analysis Feature:

+The Deep Analysis feature uses multimodal AI to intelligently index and analyze your files:

+**What it does:**
+- Indexes files in a SQLite database with AI-generated descriptions
+- Analyzes text files (code, documents, markdown, etc.) to understand their content
+- Analyzes images using vision AI to describe what they contain
+- **Sends file descriptions to the AI** when organizing - the AI sees content summaries, not just filenames
+- Tracks file changes using last-modified timestamps for efficient change detection
+- Updates the index after file operations (move/rename) and rollbacks
+- Skips analysis of large files (>50KB for text, >5MB for images)

+**Performance:**
+- Only new or modified files are analyzed (uses file modification time for change detection)
+- Large files are skipped to avoid processing overhead
+- Index is stored locally in SQLite for fast access

 ### How to build and run from source:
 ```